-- 1. Statements of approval of the means of sanitary sewerage proposed from theappropriate State Agencies having jurisdiction, together with evidence of suitability of soil and/or water bodies to dispose of the effluent from the proposed treatment of sanitary wastes and from storm water runoff. - 2.
-Offers of cession in a form certified as satisfactory by the City Solicitor of all land included in streets, highways, parks or other open space ultimately to bededicated for public use, or not specifically reserved by the developer. - 3.
+- and/or water bodies to dispose of the effluent from the proposed treatment of sanitary wastes and from storm water runoff. - 2.
+Offers of cession in a form certified as satisfactory by the City Solicitor of all land included in streets, highways, parks or other open space ultimately to be dedicated for public use, or not specifically reserved by the developer. - 3.
 Proof from the Zoning Board of Appeals of the granting of an appeal for a variance or special exception, if required, and any conditions imposed. - f.
 The Planning Board shall approve or deny the Final Plan, taking into consideration the general and specific requirements listed under this Article. - g.
 No Final Plan shall be approved by the Planning Board unless submitted by the developer or his authorized agent within 12 months from the issuance of Preliminary Approval. - h.
-The Planning Board shall issue a written notice directed to the applicant through its minutes or otherwise, of its decision within 30 days after application for Final Approval has been submitted. - i.
-The approval of a Final Plan by the Planning Board shall not be deemed an acceptance by the City of the dedication of any street, or other public way or grounds. - j.
+The Planning Board shall issue a written notice directed to the applicant through its minutes or otherwise, of its decision within 30 days after application for Final Approval has been submitted. - The approval of a Final Plan by the Planning Board shall not be deemed an acceptance by the City of the dedication of any street, or other public way or grounds. - j.
 The approval of a Final Plan shall be attested on the two copies of the signatures of a legal majority of the members of the Planning Board. - k.
 Two signed copies of the Final Plan as approved shall be retained by the Planning Board (1) and the City Assessor (1).
 If any subdivision of land is proposed in the Final Plan, all material required to be recorded by the Aroostook County Registry of Deeds shall be so submitted by the developer within ninety days of the date of written notice of approval by the Planning Board.